Buddhist Hybrid Sanskrit: Origin

 Prior to this, Buddhist teachings are not known to have generally been recorded in the language of the Hindu elite.
 At the time of the Buddha, instruction in this language was restricted to Vedic study.
 While Gautama Buddha was probably familiar with what is now called Sanskrit, his teachings were apparently first promulgated in local languages.
 At one point he ruled against translating his teachings into Vedic, saying that to do so would be foolish—Vedic was by that time an archaic and obsolete language.

 After the work of the ancient Sanskrit philologist Pāṇini, Sanskrit became the pre-eminent language for literature and philosophy in India.
 Buddhist monks began to adapt the language they used to it while remaining under the influence of a linguistic tradition stemming from the proto-canonical Prakrit of the early oral tradition.
-While there are widely differing theories regarding the relationship of this language to Pali, it is certain that Pāli is much closer to this language than Sanskrit is.
+While there are widely differing theories regarding the relationship of this language to Pāli, it is certain that Pāli is much closer to this language than Sanskrit is.

 According to K. R. Norman, Pāli could also be considered a form of BHS.
 However, Franklin Edgerton states that Pāli is in essence a Prakrit.